Why I sacked my “best” staff member

 The deal was done, and we had shaken hands on it.
 I was so excited.
-I had just employed a Senior Manager for my business, and the future looked bright.
+I had just employed a senior manager for my business, and the future looked bright.
 I was going to delegate much of my day-to-day management tasks to him — I could spend more time building the business and focus on my key customers.

 I had spent the last 12 months trawling through recruitment agencies, employment websites, word of mouth and advertisements to hire a manger for my business so I could free up my time and focus on growing my business.
 The hunt was over, and now I was going to enjoy the fruits of my labour, or so it seemed.

 He had all the right credentials, a glowing resume and had said all the right things during the four vigorous interviews that we had together.
-He said he was a “high performer” and a ”top producer” and that he would be the “best” person I would ever employ for the position.
-I was convinced, and so was he!
+He said he was a “high performer” and a “top producer” and that he would be the “best” person I would ever employ for the position.
+I was convinced, and so was he.

 Fast-forward eight months later and the dream had turned into a nightmare.
 My existing staff were unhappy, customers were complaining about him and we were losing business.
 I had to act.
 I had no choice: I sacked the person who, eight months earlier, was supposed to be my best staff member.
 Where did I go so wrong?

-They say in business staff are your best asset.
+They say in business that staff are your best asset.
 However I’d like to think staff could be your best asset — or your worst liability.

 Like your own children, staff can bring you moments of great joy and happiness, as well as periods of total frustration and misery.
 Most business owners alternate between the two: days of business bliss where everyone in the team is working well, to days of complete frustration, when staff let you down or just hi-jack your working day.

 Like any business owner I needed to grow, so I wanted to put on senior people who could share the load and help me expand my business.
-However, whilst great staff can grow your business, bad staff can sink your business just as fast.
+However, while great staff can grow your business, bad staff can sink your business just as fast.

 When I went back and did a post-mortem of where I went wrong with employing my “best” staff member, I began to see the critical mistakes I made.
 I am going to share these mistakes with you and also the tips that you should follow when recruiting key staff for your business.

-80% is not good enough
+80 percent is not good enough

-Also, don’t accept anything less than 100% positive feedback when you do reference checks on a potential staff member.
+Also, don’t accept anything less than 100 percent positive feedback when you do reference checks on a potential staff member.
 I made the mistake of dismissing one poor reference check out of two good ones.
 One past employer specifically said not to trust this candidate.
 I just put it down to a bad experience, but I should have delved deeper.
 Don’t accept anything less than three glowing references; otherwise, you will regret it.